 - Antioxidant – by destroying free radicals, antioxidants on the skin will help protect the skin from sun damage and help it look younger longer.

-- Dry or Damaged Skin – because of its antioxidant and humectant properties, honey soap is great for dry or damaged skin.
+- Dry or Damaged Skin – because of its antioxidant and humectant properties, honey soap is great for dry or damaged skin and hair.

-- Soap Benefits: Honey adds to the lather, giving you a nice bubbly soap bar.
+- Shampoo and Soap Benefits: Honey adds to the lather, giving you a nice bubbly shampoo bar because of its sugar content.

 Makes: 3 pounds or 12 four ounce bars

-- Weigh the coconut oil, shea butter, cocoa butter, beeswax, olive oil, castor oil, and jojoba oil in a large stainless steel pot.
+- Weigh the coconut oil, olive oil, shea butter, cocoa butter, beeswax, castor oil, and jojoba in a large stainless steel pot.9 ounces Coconut Oil, 9 ounces olive oil, 2 ounces Shea Butter, 2 ounces Cocoa Butter, 1 ounces Beeswax, 5 ounces Castor Oil, 3 ounces Jojoba or Sweet Almond oil

-- Heat until contents in pot are melted, then cool to 90 degrees F.
+- Heat until contents in pot are melted, then remove from heat and cool to 90 degrees F.

-- Partially freeze goat's milk until it is slushy in a plastic or stainless steel container (the lye added later will eat aluminum).
+- Partially freeze goat's milk until it is slushy in a plastic container.

 - Weigh lye into a disposable zip close bag.
-Over a period of 20 minutes and while outside in a well ventilated area wearing protective hand and eye gear, little by little add the lye to the goat's milk (not the other way around).
+Over a period of 20 minutes and while outside in a well ventilated area wearing a mask, gloves, and eye gear, little by little add the lye to the goat's milk.4.3 ounces Lye, 11 ounces Goat Milk

-- Once the lye milk is also at 90 degrees F (you may have to put one or the other pot in an ice bath to make sure they reach this temp. at the same time), pour the lye milk into the melted oils.
+- Once the lye milk is also at 90 degrees F (you may have to put one or the other pot in an ice bath to make sure they reach this temp. at the same time), pour the lye milk into the melted oils and blend with a stick blender on and off until trace (it begins to thicken).

 - Before it gets too thick, add your essential oils and honey.
-Mix very well so you don't end up with any pockets of honey in your soap!
+Mix very well so you don't end up with any pockets of honey in your shampoo.1 ounce Essential Oils, 1 Tablespoon Raw Honey

-- Quickly scrape into your lined mold (I line mine with wax paper) and insulate for 24 hours.
+- Scrape into your prepared mold (line if necessary) and insulate for 24 hours.

 As for essential oils, use what you love!
 You can try: